Ayorkor Korsah

 G. Ayorkor Korsah (formerly G. Ayorkor Mills-Tettey) is a Senior Lecturer in Computer Science and Robotics at Ashesi University in Ghana.

 Early life and education

+Korsah grew up in Ghana and Nigeria, and as a child, she wanted to be an astronaut and an engineer.

 Korsah majored in engineering at Dartmouth College, graduating summa cum laude in June 2003.
-She attended Carnegie Mellon University for her doctoral work in computer science, obtaining a PhD in 2011 for her thesis, "Exploring bounded optimal coordination for heterogeneous teams with cross-schedule dependencies".
+She attended Carnegie Mellon University for her doctoral work in computer science, obtaining a PhD in 2011 for her thesis: "Exploring bounded optimal coordination for heterogeneous teams with cross-schedule dependencies".